matatk/agrip/ldl/tutorial.md

 ### Possible and blue sky features

-Here are some features that would be fairly possible given the current foundations…
+Here are some features that would be fairly possible given the current foundations&hellip;

 * Higher-level descriptions&mdash;giving you the ability to say roughly where some rooms are in 3D space and the programs working out the best way to link them (i.e. with corridors, stairs or lifts).